jordilin/gitar/doc/src/configuration.md

 settings -> Personal access tokens -> Tokens (classic) At the time of writing, the URL is <https://github.com/settings/tokens>

-Create a new token with the scopes: `repo`, `user`, `project` By clicking on each scope check box it will automatically select all the sub-scopes under it.
+Create a new token with the scopes: `repo`, `user`, `project`, `gist`.
+By clicking on each scope check box it will automatically select all the sub-scopes under it.
 Then copy the token and place it in the configuration file.
-You'll see a line
+You'll see a line like:
-like:

 ```verbatim
 github.com.api_token=<your-token>